Yttrium-tYcLief/sod-guides/enclave/trash2.md

 ---
 *Last updated: 4/14/25*

 You'll begin in the basement prison of the Barracks in southern New Avalon.
 An Argent Dawn member will pick the lock so you can escape.

+## Leaders

 Talk to the Night Elf named Fydriel near the Barracks exit - he will tell you which of the next minibosses are empowered.

 * Whichever 2 were mentioned as being empowered cannot be killed, and will simply flee when fought.
 They will show up later in the Boss 2 encounter.
 * Whichever 2 you fight first that are *not* empowered will die, and <ins>will not</ins> show up in the Boss 2 encounter.